nonofare/Kruskal_MST/README.md

 ## Contributing

-Contributions are welcome!
-If you spot any bugs or have ideas for enhancements, feel free to open an issue or submit a pull request.
+Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the LICENSE file for details.